Rishav17102003/C-Beginnier/README.md

 # C-Beginnier
 #hacktoberfest #hacktoberfest2022
 Hey itsrishav17
 I want to contribute in your repo.
-I know C++ as well as DSA in C++.
+I know C++ as well as DSA in C++ and java too